sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/4._Graphs/2._Graphs_2/6-Topological-sorting.md

 ## Using top sort
 Lets take example of satisfying dependencies.
-- To check feasibility - determine if the graph is DAG
+- To check feasibility - determine if the graph is DAG or not.
 - Doing order (i.e. find an order) - Do work in the topological ordering (left to right).
 This works because when we arrive at a node, we its dependencies (that would have been to the left) have surely been completed.